as3boyan/HIDE-2/suggestions.md

 * Generate CSS and JS scripts embed code for folders
 * Autoformat on change
 * Autorebuild on change
-* Remove Tern(reuse code from hide-future to manage completion and function parameters hints)
 * Show history of recently opened/build hxmls
-* Moved CSS of UI elements to theme.css, added command to open theme.css stylesheet to customize visual look of UI in HIDE itself(open theme.css file, and update visual look on file save, similar to hotkeys management).
-* Options : Open templates folder
 * Options : Open snippets configuration file
 * Configure autoformat using config.json
 * Hide panes when no project was opened(hide project options for hxml files)